Enterprise Workflow Automation: The Future of Intelligent Enterprise Operations

 • Shift from compliance as paperwork to compliance as code, where regulatory rules are expressed in decision logic that systems execute automatically.

-• Embed regulatory checks directly into workflows (for example, eKYC and AML validation within lending journeys).
+• Embed regulatory checks directly into workflows (for example, eKYC and digital identity verification within lending journeys).

 • Maintain immutable audit trails for every action and decision, ensuring traceability for regulators and internal reviews.